-Radka ZvonařováDemisoloist of The Czech National Ballet
+Radka ZvonařováDemisoloist of The Czech National Ballet (currently on maternity leave)

 Born in Nymburk, at the age of six enrolled at the Rozmarýn dance school in Hradec Králové, where she was taught by Vladěna Hrbková.
 When she was twelve years old, she began attending the Prague Dance Conservatory, where she studied with Jaroslav Slavický, Kateřina Slavická, Olga Šulcová, Alena Drapalíková, Jurij Slipič, Zdena Nemcová, Ljubov Dančenko and other distinguished pedagogues.
 While still a student, she danced the Lilac Fairy in The Sleeping Beauty choreographed by Jaroslav Slavický and garnered success in several ballet competitions (for instance, Brno 2006, Prix Carpeux Valenciennes, France, where she won 1st prize in the Professional category).
 In 2009, she graduated from the dance conservatory by portraying the role of Laurencia in the eponymous ballet.